momentohq/client-sdk-php/README.md

 ## Using Momento

-Run `composer update` from the root of the repository to install the necessary prerequisites.
+Run `composer install` from the root of the repository to install the necessary prerequisites.

 Then check out full working code in `example.php` at the root of this repository!